EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 • the court jurisdiction is located

-Usually, it is 3 years but varies according to the country.
+Usually, it is 3 years but it varies according to the country.
 We experienced many cases when the airlines intentionally detained the process up until the expiration of the deadline.
-We suggest requesting your European flight delay compensation immediately after the disruption.
+We suggest requesting your compensation immediately after the disruption.

 How to claim EU flight delay compensation?